nbwedev/the-odin-project/full-stack-javascript/fullstack-01-intermediate-html-css/06-signup/README.md

 ## 📖 Learnings

 Importance of semantic markup for maintainable layouts.
-How BEM makes complex UIs easier to scale.
 Debugging layout issues often comes down to HTML structure, not just CSS.